parthasarathydNU/cell-count-analysis/README.md

 - `docker-compose.yml`: Configures services, networks, and volumes for Docker.
 - `requirements.txt`: Lists Python package dependencies.

-## Usage
-With Docker Compose, your application will be built and started by running the command mentioned in the Installation section.
-This will execute the scripts as configured in `docker-compose.yml`.
-You can edit this file to change which scripts are run or to adjust other settings such as port mapping and volume mounting.

 ## Contributing
 Feel free to fork the repository and submit pull requests.
 You can also open an issue if you find any bugs or have suggestions for further improvements.